 Applicants who wish to be considered for a scholarship will write and attach an essay within the online application prior to submission.

 The Summer School office will review all admitted applicants who submit a scholarship essay.
-The review process will begin on April 1 for Session A applicants and May 15 for Session B applicants.
+The review process will begin on April 1, 2020.

-All applicants who are under consideration for a scholarship will receive an award decision no later than:
+All applicants who are under consideration for a scholarship will receive an award decision no later than June 1, 2020.

 Applicants will likely receive an admission notice prior to receiving an announcement on scholarship decisions.